-Though you can always have the option of moving closer to your work, but that will also be another adjustment to your budget.
+Though you can always have the option of moving closer to your work, that will also be another adjustment to your budget.

-So, looking at face value of your new salary, you’ll see that it is higher.
+So, looking at the face value of your new salary, you’ll see that it is higher.
 However, if you’ll sum up all the added expenses such as transportation cost, food cost, stress due to commuting, and less time, the 50% increase seemed almost nothing.

 2. Job Description